Partial truckload definition.

 Partial truckload shipments do not require a freight class in order to secure a rate, involve less handling, and result in faster transit times.

 Partial truckload is a good option for shippers looking for a cost-effective shipping solution that falls between LTL and full truckload.
-Benefits of partial truckload include:
+Benefits include:

 - No freight class is required: Freight class is not required for partial truckload shipping, which can help you avoid extra charges associated with freight re-classification if you happen to get it wrong.